Measure And Optimize Cumulative Layout Shift (CLS)

 You can use DebugBear to measure Cumulative Layout Shift over time and optimize your CLS scores.

-The Web Vitals tab shows both real-user data and the result of lab-based performance test.
+The Web Vitals tab shows both real-user data and the result of the lab-based performance test.
 The ral user data comes from the Chrome User Experience Report (CrUX), which Google uses as a ranking signal.